adiimated/Flu-Shot-Learning/README.md

 ## Data Source

 The dataset for this challenge comes from DrivenData's "Flu Shot Learning" practice competition, which revisits the public health response to the H1N1 pandemic using data from the National 2009 H1N1 Flu Survey.
 More details about the competition and dataset can be found here: https://www.drivendata.org/competitions/66/flu-shot-learning/

+## Version: V1.0 - Base Model

+In the base model version (V1.0), we have streamlined our dataset by eliminating all rows containing missing values to ensure clean and straightforward data for analysis.
+This initial approach aims to establish a baseline understanding of the dataset and model performance without the complexities introduced by missing data imputation strategies.